parres-hq/whitenoise/README.md

 ## License

 White Noise is free and open source software, released under the Gnu AGPL v3 license.
 See the [LICENSE](LICENSE) file for details.

+Whatever, jsut testing that github actions are triggered?